 Goals = 1 Pt/Goal, up to 3 goal max

 MASC Becknell Cup Format

-Four groups of three teams will play on Saturday.
+Four groups of four teams will play on Saturday.
 Each game on Saturday will consist of two forty-minute halves.
 No overtime will be played on Saturday.
 Points will be accumulated, based on the results of the group play in the following manner: